My Photography & Travel Guide to Sydney, Australia

 I highly recommend taking the 6-kilometer (3.7-mile) trail along Sydney's eastern coastline, which connects several beaches and parks.
 The walk typically takes 2-3 hours, depending on your pace and how often you stop to take photos or enjoy the scenery.
 You do not have to walk the entire distance if you get tired.
 It’s very easy to turn around and walk back.

 We walked around this area and towards the Opera House.
-The oldest botanic garden in Australia, the Royal Botanic Garden Sydney, was founded in 1816 and showcases more than 8,600 species from Australia and beyond within its 74 acres of gardens.
+The oldest botanic garden in Australia, the Royal Botanic Garden Sydney, was founded in 1816 and showcases more than 8,600 species from Australia and beyond across its 74 acres.

 Taronga Zoo